Are you planning to travel to Tokyo, Japan for the first time soon? Oooh, how exciting this is, right?!

 A huge park, perfect for a picnic or a stroll if you fancy it.
 It’s also an amazing place during spring to check out the cherry blossoms!

 ❍ Meiji-Jingu Sanctuary

-Very close to Takeshita Dori and Yoyogi Park, Meiji-Jingu sanctuary is therefore quite a touristy landmark.
+Very close to Takeshita Dori and Yoyogi Park, Meiji-Jingu sanctuary is, therefore, quite a touristy landmark.
 You can find inside it a garden, a shrine, it’s quite impressive and worth the visit!

 Shopping Centre: La Foret